Leapo/Rock64-BashGPIO/README.md

-# rock64-utilities
+# Rock64-Utilities
-Libraries and utilities for the Rock64 SBC
+Libraries and utilities for the Rock64 single-board computer